Part of the Series

 “Cases like this very often result in a natural causes [of death] finding when there’s a preexisting condition or an enlarged heart.
 We saw that go back and forth a lot in the George Floyd case, so having an initial finding of homicide is important,” Merritt says.
 “My federal experience has taught me, repeatedly, that the medical examiner’s statements were very strong in favor of criminal accountability.”

-In any case, prosecutors will have to present medical experts to a grand jury that will decide whether the jailers’ actions were unlawful.
-Arrests in jail-related, in-custody deaths are rarely made before a grand jury reviews evidence, and a grand jury trial is likely still weeks away.
+In any case, prosecutors will need to present medical experts to a grand jury who will decide on the legality of the jailers’ actions.
+It’s not often that arrests are made before a grand jury reviews evidence in jail-related, in-custody deaths, and a grand jury trial is likely still weeks away.

 “As we reach day 50 since Marvin died, we’re starting to lose faith in the local prosecutors” due to “their failure to act,” Merritt says.
 Normally, he says he would anticipate the Department of Justice stepping in, as has happened in other, more high-profile cases.
 However, one of the jailers, Blaise Mikulewicz, worked for the FBI for 23 years prior to joining the Collin County Sheriff’s Office, so Merritt says he’s cautious about turning to the federal level for recourse.